DominikStarke/ogre/prompts/tool_calling.md

 2. Always return tools as a JSON object.
 3. It's important to include the <flutter_tool></flutter_tool> tag around the JSON.
 4. If no other tool matches, a web search could be an appropriate alternative.
-5. Initiate conversation with the user after calling a tool.

 ---